Richmond Community College Placement Testing Services

-Richmond Community College uses multiple measures including placement tests to measure the academic preparedness of incoming students.
+Richmond Community College uses multiple methods including placement tests to measure the academic preparedness of incoming students.
 The placement tests are computerized testing systems.
 RichmondCC uses scores from the placement tests to determine the beginning math and English courses in which students will be the most successful.
 You can take this assessment on the Hamlet Campus or at the Scotland County Campus.
-This assessment is a requirement prior to registering for classes unless you meet the following criteria:
+Remote testing is offered through ProctorU for potential students who reside far away from the College.

 When Can I Schedule My Placement Test?

-Applicants are strongly encouraged to complete an application (preferably online) to the college before taking the placement test.
+Applicants are strongly encouraged to complete a free application to the college before taking the placement test.
 Applicants may also complete an application on the day of testing.

 How Do I Register to Take the Placement Test?